RandAOLabs/Randomness-Provider/README.md

 ## Graceful Shutdown Policy
-To avoid being slashed, it is critical to run the graceful shutdown script in the event of downtime.
+To avoid being slashed, it is critical to run the graceful shutdown in the event of downtime.
 Failing to do so may result in penalties.

-Ensure that your monitoring and alert systems are set up to notify you immediately of any issues.

-TODO
+To run this go to "TODO" and navigate to your node and select the "SHUT DOWN" button and sign the transaction.
+This will tell your provider to stop serving random.

+After the maintinance is done and your provider is back up again click "START UP" button.
+This will tell your provider to start serving random.

 ---